AqwamCreates/DataPredict-Neural/docs/API/WeightBlocks/BaseWeightBlock.md

 #### Returns:

-* Regularizer: The regularizer to be used.
+* Regularizer: The regularizer used by the weight block.

 ## Inherited From